 For a complete list of my published writing, click here.

-Reforestation Experts Help Restore a Wild Blanco River, for Reporting Texas, republished in The Austin American-Statesman
+Reforestation Experts Help Restore a Wild Blanco River, for Reporting Texas and The Austin American-Statesman

-49 Years a Trapper: Childhood Hobby Became a Man's Lifelong Passion, for Reporting Texas, republished in The Austin American-Statesman
+49 Years a Trapper, for Reporting Texas and The Austin American-Statesman

 Rancher Takes an Unconventional Path to Restoring His Land, for Reporting Texas

 Deep in far West Texas, the front-deck lights of an old ranch house shine into the desert night.
 Inside, Christopher Gill is drinking a Vienna-style Dos Equis after unpacking his bags from a Southwest Airlines flight he makes every other week between his home in San Antonio and El Paso.
 From there, it’s a two-hour drive to his home in the Sierra Diablo mountains.

 Montana’s Paradise Valley is More Valuable Than Gold, for Sierra

 Zinke signed the [20-year ban on new mining claims] on Monday at an outdoor ceremony in Paradise Valley, where the Yellowstone River flows through the Absaroka Range on its way to the plains of eastern Montana.
 The 10,926-foot Emigrant Peak stood half-shrouded in clouds over Zinke’s shoulder as he told local business owners, conservationists, and reporters, “I’m a pro-mining guy.
 But there’s places to mine and places not to mine.”

 A Quarter of U.S. Greenhouse Gas Emissions Come From Public Lands, for Sierra